 Billie Jean King won the battle of the sexes when she beat Bobby Riggs in a winner-take-all tennis match in 1973, but chances are, if she had sustained an injury in the match, things might have taken a different turn.
 That's because men and women experience pain differently, with women being the losers.
 Research finds that not only do women feel pain more often and more intensely than men, … [Read more...] about Why Men and Women Feel Pain Differently

 With the hotter weather upon us, I thought it would be a good time to dive into the sometimes-confusing topic of water consumption.
 Drinking eight glasses of water a day is so ingrained in our minds, and so many of us use it as one of our golden rules of health.
 But it is one rule you can pour down the drain.
 Fact: Individual needs for hydration vary.
 The eight-glasses-of-water-a-day … [Read more...] about Myth or Fact: Is Eight Glasses of Water a Day Really Necessary?

 I've been reading a lot lately about how harmful our phones can be to our health.
-And these articles aren't referring to the long-debated concerns about radiofrequency radiation and cancer risk.
+And these articles aren't referring to the long-debated concerns about radiofrequency radiation and cancer risk - though if you want to read more about those, Click Here.
 No, this time they're suggesting a different animal.
 There's an increasing body of evidence that suggests the time spent on our smartphones … [Read more...] about So This is Why We Can’t Let Go of Our Cell Phones